Understand your company's position and learn more about the options available

 Call our team today on 0800 644 6080

 You may receive a financial penalty of £300 for failing to comply with an HMRC notice, or deliberately obstructing an officer during their visit.
 Actions might include destroying or deliberately concealing records or information requested by HMRC.
 Further penalties of £60 per day may follow.
 If errors are found in documents, fines of up to £3,000 can be applied.

 Real Business Rescue can help you in your dealings with HMRC.
 We have extensive experience of HMRC inspections, and will provide the professional guidance you need at this worrying time.
-Call one of our expert team to arrange a same-day consultation free-of-charge – We have an extensive network of 100 offices offering confidential director support across the UK.
+Call one of our expert team to arrange a same day consultation free of charge.